xtdb/learn-xtdb-datalog-today/master.md

 * Attribute
 * Value

-Although it is the document which is atomic in XTDB (and not the triple), you can think of the database as a flat **set of triples** of the form:
+Although it is the document which is atomic in xtdb (and not the triple), you can think of the database as a flat **set of triples** of the form:

     [<e-id>  <attribute>      <value>          ]